sinnie/learn_web_dev/node.md

 [Socket.IO](./node/socketio.md)

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl as an open-source, cross-platform JavaScript runtime environment for developing server tools and applications.
-Node uses Chrome's V8 engine to create an event-driven, _single-threaded_, _non-blocking_ I/O model that makes it lightweight and efficient.
+Node uses Chrome's V8 engine to create an event-driven, _single-threaded_ (sorta), _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
 Another benefit of Node is that it allows developers to use JavaScript, a language most web developers already know, to write programs (servers) that run directly on an operating system.
 Although Node has some powerful features, it should be avoided when working with CPU intensive applications.

 ### Definition
 #### So what exactly does _event-driven_, _non-blocking_, and _single-threaded_ mean?
 And what is I/O?